Market access teams at pharmaceutical and life science organizations (LSOs) are critical to commercial success.

 Why market access data analysis is so hard today

-Data informs—or should inform—pricing, reimbursement, and access strategies.
+Data informs—or should inform—pricing, reimbursement, and market access strategies.
 But most access teams struggle with effectively gathering and analyzing data for several reasons:

 - Increasing volume and complexity of data: There is tons of data out there (reimbursement, real-world data, syndicated data from places like IQVIA and Symphony, etc.).
 Volume and variety are growing.
 Finding relevant and meaningful information is increasingly challenging.
 Pharmaceutical and life science companies risk losing market share if they fail to act quickly to market changes.